Skip to content

 Listening to children leads to more talking

-Feeling understood provides connection and makes it much more likely your child will talk to you again in the future.
+Feeling understood provides connection and makes it much more likely your child or teen will talk to you again in the future (see How to have good conversations with teens).
 If they don’t feel that talking to you met their emotional needs, they are less likely to do it again.
 Keeping those communication channels open is essential, especially for parents of teenagers, and helps to protect children’s emotional and mental health.

 Stress gets in the way of listening